mikeyamadeo/node-express-tutorial/README.md

   console.log('express server is now running on port: ' + EXPRESS_PORT)
 })
 ```
+Running `node api-server.js` again...
 We should expect to see our `pokemon gif app` showing pokemon gifs now.

 ## Enable the POSTing of pokemon gifs